fluxcd/website/content/en/docs/flux-e2e.md

 ### Git Commit Status Provider Notifications

 Git Commit Status Providers work similarly to other notification providers however they target a specific commit with their event.
-If you [set up Git commit status notications][Setup Git Commit Status Notications] through an integration for GitHub, GitLab, Bitbucket (or any supported Git providers) Flux will display success or failure reported on each commit from any alerts targeting the provider.
+If you [set up Git commit status notifications][Setup Git Commit Status Notifications] through an integration for GitHub, GitLab, Bitbucket (or any supported Git providers) Flux will display success or failure reported on each commit from any alerts targeting the provider.
 This feature is restricted to `Kustomization` as an event source since the Git Commit Status Providers require a commit hash to be present in the metadata.